 - The 2011 Census shows 35% of the population as being from BME groups; an increase from 19% in 2001.

 - Despite its young age-structure, Nottingham has a higher than average rate of people with a limiting long-term illness or disability.

 - White ethnic groups have higher rates of long term health problems or disability overall, although this varies with age, with some BME groups having higher rates in the older age-groups.

-- The City gains young adults due to migration, both international and within Britain, whilst losing all other age groups - this includes losing families with children as they move to the surrounding districts.
+- The City gains young adults due to migration, both international and within Britain, whilst losing all other age groups - this includes a net loss of families with children mostly through moves to the surrounding districts.

 - There is a high turnover of population - 21% of people changed address in the year before the 2011 Census.